Snowpark Migration Accelerator: SQL Embedded code¶

 Unsupported Cases and EWI messages¶

-• In Scala code the error code for unsupported embedded SQL is SPRKSCL1173
+• When analyzing Scala code, the error code SPRKSCL1173 indicates unsupported embedded SQL statements.

 /*Scala*/